 How does an ERP system work?

-An ERP system integrates key business functions to allow for information exchange between them—in real-time.
-Let’s break that down.
+An ERP system integrates key business functions to allow for information to flow between them — in real-time.

-In essence, that’s what an ERP system does: it removes the barriers between various departments to give you a clear view of your entire business—at a glance.
+A cloud ERP removes the barriers between various departments to give you a clear view of your entire business—at a glance.

-By integrating key business functions, an ERP system makes real-time information exchange between them possible but it also automates this process.
+An ERP system not only enables real-time information exchange between different areas of your business (known as workflows) – it can also automate them.
 For instance, with an ERP system, data entered just once at the point of sale can do three things at the same time and automatically:

 - generate a shipping label for distribution